Payments Orchestration in the Era of Money Mobility

 If the recipient account clears all the checks, Ingo then issues the payment.
 If there is a hit on the screening, the platform escalates the concern to the Ingo Risk Center for further review.

-Ingo Money’s end-to-end payments orchestration capability means clients can “fire and forget it” because we handle every facet of a payment in an in-line flow.
-Our platform can plug into external vendors and even be customized to allow certain functions to be handled in-house or by another trusted partner if preferred.
+Ingo Payment’s end-to-end payments orchestration capability means clients can “fire and forget it.”
+We handle every facet of a payment in an in-line flow.
+Our platform can plug into external vendors, and even be customized to allow certain functions to be handled in-house (or by another trusted partner if preferred).

 Without Ingo, clients would have to either integrate separately to different vendors for account verification, sanctions screening, tokenization, processing and more, or integrate to a processor that might offer some of these third-party services.
 In both cases, a client would still need to build its own payments orchestration system and processes.
 This DIY approach means more vendors and agreements, more technical integration, more complex technical development, and, ultimately, more incremental expense.